tungstenfabric/tf-transitional-contrail-docs/doc/feature-guide/service-instance-health-check.rst

 To create a health check with the Contrail Web UI:

 #.
 Navigate to Configure > Services > Health Check Service , and click to open the Create screen.
-See `FigureÂ 147`_ .
+See `Figure 147`_ .

    .. _Figure 147: